-In the context of grade-level content learning, Wonders Grade 5 instructional materials identify the relationship between KLUs and academic content standards.
+In the context of grade-level content learning, Wonders Grade 1 instructional materials identify the relationship between KLUs and academic content standards.
 The academic content standards for each text are connected to the genre, skills, and strategies students learn through the texts.
 The "Weekly Standards" tab for Unit 5 shows connections to academic content standards.
 These connections are present throughout the "Weekly Planning" sections of the Wonders curriculum.

-In the context of grade-level content learning, the Wonders Grade 5 instructional materials explain how genres work as a way of organizing language use.
-In each unit, students and teachers discuss and interact with all of the KLUs.
-Students and teachers discuss purposes for genre writing.
-By the time students come to their culminating writing event at the end of each unit, they have practiced with different genres to build knowledge of a topic.
+In the context of grade-level content learning, the Wonders Grade 1 instructional materials explain how genres work as a way of organizing language use.
+In each unit, students and teachers discuss and interact with multiple KLUs.
+Students and teachers discuss purposes for genre writing through modeled writing.
+Students practice writing and talking about the books they read.
+By the time students come to the end of each unit, they have interacted with mentor texts of different genres to build knowledge of a topic.
 This makes them ready to use a KLU in writing that matches the purpose.
-The example below shows KLUs across Unit 5.
+The example below shows students writing for a particular purpose in a particular genre from Teacher's Guide Unit 5.